 2019 Immune Advanced Practice Module

-I have 1 more module to complete this year along with coursework and a final exam in 2020 before I am a certified functional medicine practitioner.
+I need to complete the case study coursework and a final exam in 2020 before I am a certified functional medicine practitioner.
 However, I have been working according to the functional medicine model since I qualified in 2013.

 In addition to my main studies, I am on a continuous learning path.
 As a Registered Nutritional Therapist I am required to do at least 30 hours of continued professional development (CPD) per year to keep me on top of the latest developments in nutrition science.